numoonchld/numoonchld.github.io/_posts/2019-05-10-chexpert-notes-1.md

     - 1 for positive
 - see list of observations in reference section below

-- use `pandas` dataframes to import observation labels for all x-rays:
+- use `pandas` data-frames to import observation labels for all x-rays:

         df = pd.read_csv('csv-path/train.csv')